Introduction: Transform Your Email Investigations

 Multilingual Support

-Excel at handling multiple languages reliably, a significant challenge for traditional keyword approaches.
+AI filtering and classification excel at handling multiple languages reliably, a challenge for keyword-based approaches.

 Streamlined Classification

-Classify emails into multiple categories, enabling efficient organization and targeted review workflows.
+Go beyond simple “relevant” or “not relevant.”
+AI classifies emails into many categories, enabling efficient organization and targeted review.

 Faster EDRM Workflow

-Automate many steps in the Electronic Discovery Reference Model process, from collection to production.
+AI can automate many steps in the Electronic Discovery Reference Model (EDRM) process, from collection to production.

 AI Features in Detail